moascode/azure-deploy-web-server/README.md

-# Deploying a scalable IaaS web server in Azure
+# Deploy a scalable IaaS web server in Azure

 ## Introduction
 This project uses a Packer template and a Terraform template to deploy a customizable and scalable web server in Azure

 ## Getting Started
 1. Clone this repository
-2. Directories and files information
+2. Information about directories and files

         - azure-policy -> contains azure policy rule
         - packer-image -> contains packer template to create linux image